Projects

 Digital Alcohol Studies Archives

 Developing the online version of the Special Collections and Archives that used to be housed at the Alcohol Library maintained by the Information Services Division at the Center of Alcohol and Substance Use Studies, closed in December 2016.
-I will dedicate my sabbatical leave to this project in Spring 2023.
+I dedicated my sabbatical leave to this project in Spring 2023, resulting in a new Alcohol Studies page.

 Books We Read

-An umbrella project based in the Chang Science Library at Rutgers aiming to promote reading and library research through library resources, services, and book suggestions from students to other students.
-Includes a weekly blog and several other initiatives, such as
+An umbrella project based in the Chang Science Library at Rutgers aims to promote reading and library research through library resources, services, and book suggestions from students to other students.
+Includes a weekly blog, helping new bloggers find their voice, book selection and recommendation, incorporating reading for fun into library research instruction, preserving valuable ephemeral exhibits and events, and several other initiatives, such as

-Shelf Help for the Accidental Bibliotherapist (the Librarian)
+Shelf Help for the Accidental Bibliotherapist (a.k.a, the Librarian – working title)

-A project that assists librarians with their initiatives related to guided reading for mental health and therapeutic purposes, a.k.a. bibliotherapy.
-Update: Ward, J. H. & Allred, N. (2023).
-Bibliotherapy and Libraries: Shelf Help for the Accidental Bibliotherapist, ALA Editions, forthcoming.
+A project that assists librarians with their initiatives related to guided reading for mental health and therapeutic purposes, a.k.a. bibliotherapy., a great way to create communities and promote reading for wellness and fun.
+Based on the Reading for Recovery project, funded by an ALA Carnegie-Whitney grant in 2015-2016.

 Crossroads: A Bibliotherapy Reader

-A volume of my new short stories with introductory articles and and discussion help in Hungarian, in press with L’Harmattan.
+A volume of my new short stories with introductory articles and discussion help in Hungarian published by L’Harmattan in 2023.
 Two were published in journals in 2021: Keresztúton (Crossroads) and Kórház a város szélén (Hospital on the outskirts).

 Translation